argonne-lcf/alcf4_benchmarks/nekRS-ML/README.md

 **nekRS**

 * Accelerator HBM bandwidth

-**Mesh-based consistent GNN**
+  * Main kernels for pressure and velocity solve via iterative algorithms such as conjugate gradient are bandwidth bound
+* High-speed interconnect
+  * MPI communication during time step loop dominated by Isend/Irecv

+See the [nekRS performance analysis slides](./material/nekRS_performance_analysis.pdf) for more details.

+**Dist-GNN Training and Inference**

+* Accelerator HBM size
-* Accelerator HBM size: memory size impacts both size of problem (defined by the size of the sub-graph) that can be solved and the model size (no model parallelism)
+    * Memory size impacts the size of the problem that can be solved, defined by the size of the sub-graph we can fit on each GPU, thus the total graph size on the entire system
+    * Memory size also impacts the model size (number of parameters) since there is no model parallelism and both the sub-graph batch and the model (and associalted memory during forward and backward passes) must fit in memory
+* Accelerator HBM bandwidth
-* Accelerator HBM bandwidth: GNN GEMM, layer-norm, activations, and PyG reduce/scatter kernels are bandwidth bound
+    * GEMM, layer-norm, activations, and PyTorch Geometric reduce/scatter kernels are bandwidth bound
+* High-speed interconect
-* High-speed interconect: GNN halo exchange, which is implemented either as alltoallv or send-receive, requires large buffer sizes (~60MB) and is performed multiple times per training iteration (once per neural message passing layer in forward and backward pass, i.e. 16 times per iteration).
+    * Dist-GNN halo exchange, which is performed via `torch.distributed.nn.all_to_all`, is performed multiple times per training iteration (once per neural message passing layer in forward and backward pass, i.e. 16 times per iteration with the standard model configuration).
 An efficient halo exchange is key for scaling the model.

+See the [Dist-GNN performance analysis slides](./material/GNN_performance_analysis.pdf) for more details.

 **Online fine-tuning**

-* Node DDR size: memory size impacts the number of solution snapshots (i.e., training samples) that can be stored in-memory during fine-tuning
+* High-speed interconnect
-* High-speed interconnect: training data transfer can be a bottleneck at scale on the GNN fine-tuning.
-Efficient data transfer is key for efficient fine-tuning at scale.
+  * Efficient data transfer between nekRS and Dist-GNN training is important for efficient fine-tuning at scale.
+The clustered deployment specifically tests the bisection bandwidth of the interconnect.
+* System design
-* System design: given specialized hardware for AI and Mod-Sim applications or the use of general purpose accelerators, the workflow measures how this hardware comes together to form the full system
+  * Given specialized hardware for AI and Mod-Sim applications or the use of general purpose accelerators, the workflow measures how this hardware comes together to form the full system

+See the [data transfer performance analysis slides](./material/data_transfer_perf_analysis.pdf) for more details.

 ## Figures of Merit (FOMs)